 - 10 Participant Manuals to provide your learners with during your training

 - Access to our Instructor Portal so you can download the PowerPoint Presentation to help facilitate training at your workplace and place an order to restock your Participant Manuals

 Managers with experience working in confined spaces who wish to become Certified Instructors

-You must meet the following criteria to be eligible to take the Confined Space Awareness Train-the-Trainer course.
+You must meet the following criteria to be eligible to take Confined Space Awareness Train-the-Trainer.

 - Completed Tools and Techniques for Adult Learning

 - Understand Ontario’s Occupational Health and Safety Act and Regulations